Woven fabric: Qualities

 Fabrics that are woven do not stretch as easily as knitted fabrics, which can make them advantageous for many uses.

 Closely woven fabric is more durable and keeps it shape better.
 Woven fabric is constructed with two threads, horizontal and vertical.
 The horizontal threads are called the weft and the vertical threads are called the warp.
 The warp and weft can be woven together in different variations of the three basic weaves; plain, twill and satin.
 These varieties can be shaped into dresses, tops, coats, etc.

 History

-Evidence of woven fabric in prehistory
+Prehistory

-Beginning in the Stone Ages, it was suggested that any materials accessible to humans at the time was used to make woven cloth.
-This included wool hem, skin, flax fibers from trees or intestines of animals to make fabrics.
-For thousands of years civilization depended on whatever they could find.
-Woven fabric was the thread between our ancient instincts and the structured lives we live today.
-Researcher and historian Perry Walton writes, "It is fair to conjecture that thousands of years before the dawn of civilization some savage matron, sitting in front of the cave or rude hut which sheltered her, wove the original basket from the rushes of a brook that perchance may have gurgled at her feet, or may have cut strips of skin from the animal her lord and master had slain, and plaited them into the original fabric that was the beginning of textiles," (Walton 16).
-Suggesting that woven began with baskets and later turned into a fabric as humans progressed.
-These extreme processes would shape the norms we have today.
+it has been suggested that, beginning in the Stone Age, any materials accessible to humans at the time were used to make woven cloth.
+This included wool hem, skin, flax fibers from trees or intestines of animals.
+Researcher and historian Perry Walton writes, "It is fair to conjecture that thousands of years before the dawn of civilization some savage matron, sitting in front of the cave or rude hut which sheltered her, wove the original basket from the rushes of a brook that perchance may have gurgled at her feet, or may have cut strips of skin from the animal her lord and master had slain, and plaited them into the original fabric that was the beginning of textiles".